-Coastal Marine Program
+Coastal Marine Research

 California’s coastal waters are some of the richest in the world.
 But they have begun showing signs of overuse and declining health.
 Threatened by pollution, climate change, and overexploitation, California’s ocean ecosystems require proactive protection and smart management to thrive into the future.
 With successful protection and restoration our coastal waters and marine wildlife can flourish.

 Point Blue, in partnership with many other organizations and agencies, studies and guides management of coastal ecosystems of western North America.
 We collect information using scientific methods about abundance, diversity and preferred feeding areas of seabirds and some shorebirds.

 California established a unique and powerful program for protecting nearshore ecosystems, which we helped design.
 The state’s new network of Marine Protected Areas (MPAs), from Oregon to Mexico, began with the adoption of the Marine Life Protection Act in 1999.

 This network now boasts 119 MPAs and protects approximately 16% of California’s coastal waters.
 It is the first such network in the country.

 To find out whether the MPAs off California’s coast are working, Point Blue studies seabirds that forage on fishes in and near these protected areas.
 Like the proverbial canary in a coal mine, seabirds are great indicators telling us about the health of local marine ecosystems.
 Studying where and what seabirds eat helps us understand how well fish populations are doing.